MoyusiteruIori/MoyusiteruIori/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a senior student at Tongji University majoring in software engineering.
-Will start pursuing a master's degree at Tsinghua University SIGS from Sep 2024.
+Will start pursuing a master's degree at THU SIGS from Sep 2024.
 - I'm currently working on:
   - An LLM agent system, for my graduation project.
   - Deep reinforcement learning models for Riichi Mahjong and their downstream applications.